whitechno/subutai/README.md

   - 2.3.2 - Mar 5, 2020
   - 2.3.1 - Jan 27, 2020

-Now you have a minimal setup to start using Scala with SBT.

-You can also switch scalaVersion temporarily:
-`sbt:Hello>  ++2.12.11! -v`
-`!` is to force version switch (without it, the switch happens only in projects where this particular version is included in `crossScalaVersions` of project `settings`)
-`-v` is for verbose

 Important techniques
 --------------------

 ### Checking SBT, Scala, Java version

 SBT:
 `> sbt about`
 `> sbt -v`